 To learn more about the rejuvenating effect of Restylane, please call 702-260-7707 to arrange a visit to our Las Vegas office.

 - Restylane is hyaluronic acid (HA) generated by the streptococcus species of bacteria.
 It is produced by natural fermentation in a sterile laboratory environment.

-- Both Restylane and Perlane® are manufactured using sizing technology.
+- Restylane is manufactured using sizing technology.
 “Sizing” is the process by which cross-linked HA is pushed through a specially sized screen and broken into pieces.
-The medium size pieces of HA are made into Restylane while the larger ones are made into Perlane®.
+The medium size pieces of HA are made into Restylane while the larger ones are made into products like Restylane Lyft.
 Both products have the same concentration of hyaluronic acid,20mg/ml.

 - Restylane is formulated with lidocaine, improving patient comfort during the procedure.

 - Hyaluronic acid products are broken down by the enzyme hyaluronidase.
 Therefore overcorrection or lumps can be dissolved or improved by intralesional injection of hyaluronidase.
 Potential reversibility in the event of a minor complication or cosmetic issue makes these products appealing for plastic surgeons and patients.